What is happening with EHRI as we know it?

 Q4: Who will join the EHRI-ERIC as it is set up?
 Will there be other members in the future?

-A4: EHRI-ERIC will be set up with 11 founding members, Israel, Croatia, Slovakia, Czech Republic, Austria, Germany, Belgium, Romania, the UK, Poland and the Netherlands.
+A4: EHRI-ERIC will be set up with 10 founding members, Israel, Croatia, Slovakia, Czech Republic, Austria, Germany, Romania, the UK, Poland and the Netherlands, and Belgium will join in 2025.
 But this is just the start, EHRI-ERIC will be open to future members and is in fact already working actively on attracting further member countries (the EHRI Implementation project, 2024-2026, has a work package dedicated to attracting new members).

 Q5: How can I get in touch with my national EHRI?